 If you have a garage, use it.
 It is the best way to protect your car.
 You can protect it from hail storms that would otherwise cost you high deductibles.

 In the winter, parking in a garage keeps ice and snow off of your vehicle, getting you on the road quicker.
 Parking in a garage keeps your vehicle safe from direct sunlight.
 If exposed over time it can fade some aspects of your car’s interior.

 Parking in a covered area is the main way to avoid damage by elements.

 If you don’t have a garage, there is no problem.
 You can purchase a vehicle cover.
 There are many in the market designed to protect your car from rain and hail.

 Not all vehicle owners have comprehensive coverage, leaving them to pay for hail damage out-of-pocket.
 Most insurance companies offer comprehensive coverage options that cover anything from a minor hail storm to a tree falling on your hood, for instance.
 Check with your insurance company to determine what their policy is for hail.

 Visit Sudden Impact Auto

 If you do suffer from hail damage or dents due to car doors, contact us in Las Vegas at 702-457-3002.
-We offer auto body repair and paintless dent repair services to get your car looking like new again.
+Our auto body repair experts and paintless dent repair services to get your car looking like new again.